Profile of Coburg University

 At the very core of science and education are curiosity and the joy of exploration.
 The wider the field of vision, the more there is to discover: The Coburg University is doing its part to ensure that students can develop to their full potential.
 The Academic Center for Sciences and Humanities offers a wide range of lectures and seminars in various academic fields, such as philosophy, history, natural and human sciences, and languages.
 Experts and periodically report on their fields.
 Learning about culture – and learning through culture itself – is something our students do in a variety of initiatives.
-These include the cultural offering “Caution Feeling”, the university choir, the cabaret group and the debating society.
+These include the cultural offering “Caution Feeling”, the university choir or the debating society.

 “We all need a family friendly environment.”
 Therefore, the Coburg University of Applied Sciences and Arts is a member of the club “Family at the University”, in which universities and universities of applied sciences all over Germany have joined together to lead the way to a greater orientation toward the family and appreciation of diversity.

 The topic "Compatibility of family and studies or work" is a central concern of Coburg University.
 By improving the conditions, students and university staff who take on family responsibilities are equally supported.
 Family friendliness is not only aimed at families with children.
 Rather it also includes the increasing proportion of families who assume responsibility for the care of relatives.
 Students and staff receive support in the Family Office of the university.